 - Since they are optional, you can control the coverage available and the premium payable

-- Though additional premium is required, the amount is very low.
+- Though an additional premium is required, the amount is very low.
 The coverage, on the other hand, is quite optimal.
 Thus, riders allow you to enhance your health plan’s coverage without burning a hole in your pockets.

-Here are some of the most common and popular riders which you can find in most health insurance plans –
+Here are some of the most common and popular riders which you can find in most health insurance plans:

-1) Critical Illness Rider
+1) Critical Illness Rider:

 This is, by far, the most popular and the most useful Health Insurance rider available in a health insurance plan.
 The rider, when chosen, combines the benefits of a critical illness plan and a basic health plan.
 Under this rider, a specified list of critical illnesses is covered.
-If you are diagnosed with any of the illnesses during the policy tenure, you get the sum insured in lump sum.
+If you are diagnosed with any of the illnesses during the policy tenure, you get the sum insured in a lump sum.

-Why is the rider useful? – The rider gives you a fixed lump sum benefit which you can use any way you like.
+Why is the Rider useful? – The Rider gives you a fixed lump sum benefit which you can use any way you like.
 You can either avail specialised treatments for your critical illness or use the benefit for other financial obligations.
-The rider, thus, acts as a supplement to your health insurance plan.
+The Rider, thus, acts as a supplement to your health insurance plan.

-2) Hospital Cash Rider
+2) Hospital Cash Rider:

-Under this Health Insurance rider, a fixed amount is paid on a daily basis if you are hospitalised for more than 24 hours.
+Under this Health Insurance rider, a fixed amount is paid daily if you are hospitalised for more than 24 hours.
 The daily amount is paid for each day of hospitalisation irrespective of the health insurance plan’s benefits already being paid.
 The amount even doubles up if you are admitted to the ICU.

-3) Maternity and New Born add-on
+3) Maternity and New Born add-on:

-4) Personal Accident Rider
+4) Personal Accident Rider:

 This Health Insurance rider covers accidental deaths and accidental, permanent disabilities.
 A lump sum benefit is paid if the insured dies or suffers permanent disablements in an accident.

-Why is the rider useful? – Though health insurance plans cover accidental injuries and their treatments, there is no coverage for accidental deaths and disablements.
-This rider, therefore, pays a benefit in these contingencies and provides financial security to the family.
+Why is the Rider useful? – Though health insurance plans cover accidental injuries and their treatments, there is no coverage for accidental deaths and disablements.
+This Rider, therefore, pays a benefit in these contingencies and provides financial security to the family.